Screen Production Department Skills (L7, 30 ECTS)

 For queries relating to the course

-This programme is Springboard funded for 2021.
-Employed applicants will receive 90% funding and pay 10% €300.
-Unemployed applicants will receive 100% funding.
+This programme is Springboard funded in 2022.
+Employed applicants receive 90% funding and the subsidised 10% fee to be paid is €300.
+Unemployed applicants receive 100% funding.

 Springboard+ is co-funded by the Government of Ireland and the European Social Fund as part of the ESF programme for employability, inclusion and learning 2014-2020